A Crow Looked at Me: Composition and recording

 Elverum began the recording sessions after his daughter fell asleep or was visiting friends.
 In notes accompanying the album's release, he wrote that the songs "poured out quickly in the fall" while he was "watching the days grey over and watching the neighbors across the alley tear down and rebuild their house".
 He described writing lyrics on paper and then practicing until he had memorized each chord sequence—a first for him.
 He said that most of his initial songwriting notes took the form of a "formless, no-rhythm, no-meter, no-melody blob of words".
 This process was a result of habit, "just doing what I usually do", which was "to distil all the mass of words in my head into something a little more poetic and musical".
 Elverum intended the songs to have a "hyper-intimate" and unrestrained quality and to be philosophical but devoid of metaphor, which he felt would be "cowardly and pointless".

 Elverum was compelled to make the album having found that works of art he once had treasured were ineffective in helping him cope with her illness and death.
 Even while writing the album, he remained unsure whether anyone except himself would ever hear it, and he had no goal in mind.
 He completed and released the record to "[open] up all the way", to make the intensity of his love for Castrée known, and to draw a distinction between art and the "experience of life".
 Elverum said the style of songwriting he used was the only kind that felt "appropriate" and "real" to him.
 He found the album's creation therapeutic and felt as though he were "hanging out" with Castrée during its production; by the end of the process, he felt he had partially healed.
 In an interview a year after the album's creation, he expressed disbelief that he had been able to make an album under the circumstances.

 Cover artwork

 The album cover consists of a photograph of Castrée's former art studio.
 The image captures a number of her personal items, including a blurry but recognizable copy of Hergé's 1960 graphic novel Tintin in Tibet.
 Stereogum writer Patrick Lyons speculated that the comic's appearance served as a connection to Elverum's following album, Now Only, which has a song titled "Tintin in Tibet".
 The photograph shows Elverum's hand holding a piece of paper with the poem "Night Palace" by Castrée's close friend Joanne Kyger.
 The poem had been important to Castrée, who pinned the paper above her desk years before her cancer diagnosis.
 Elverum chose to use it because he felt it encapsulated the album's themes, his grieving process and the manner in which he wished to perform the songs.
-Coincidentally, Kyger died two days before the album released.